nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <br>

 ### 3.6 Deleting: `delete`
-This section show features that deals with the deleting of entries in the RemindMe app.
+This section shows features that deals with the deleting of entries in the RemindMe app.
 <div markdown="block" class="alert alert-info">

 **Note:**
-* Deleting any item from RemindME requires an item to be present at the given index.
+* Deleting an item from RemindME requires it to be present at the given index.

 </div>